ssp21/ssp21-spec/ssp21.md

 2.1 Basis of trust - "Utility PKI"
 ----------------------------------

-All trust in the system will hinge on a Public Key Infrastructure (PKI) wholly controlled by the utility.
+All trust in the system will based on a Public Key Infrastructure (PKI) wholly controlled by the utility.
 A more efficient certificate format than [x509](https://tools.ietf.org/html/rfc5280) will be utilized by to reduce bandwidth consumption for low bit rate serial networks.
 Asymmetric key algorithms for key derivation and/or signing will use primitives substantially more efficient than RSA encryption.

 2.2 Asymmetric Certificate Revocation
 --------------------------------------